 Making matters worse, in addition to making it easy to obtain generic highly addictive opioids, PBMs make it harder to obtain treatment.
 The NY Times/ProPublica study found that insurers have erected more hurdles to approving addiction treatments than for the addictive substances themselves.
 Only after being subject to much public pressure and congressional investigations did some insurers remove the barriers to addiction treatment.

+As one news outlet described it, “[o]ne overlooked culprit worsening the epidemic, however, comes straight from our health care system: pharmacy benefit managers, or PBMs.
+To improve their bottom line, they’re blocking access to prescriptions that can help prevent overdoses.”

 A 2008 study by the Mayo Clinic found that patients who were weaned off opioids and followed a non-drug treatment experienced less pain than when they were on opioids and had improved functioning.
 Some plans cover these costs but other do not.

 In addition to their role designing prescription drug benefit programs, one responsibility of all PBMs and their employed pharmacists is to properly monitor and control the distribution of prescription opioids.
 PBMs market their abilities to ensure that the medications they dispense are appropriately dosed, and monitored for drug interactions, therapeutic duplications, and possible misuse or abuse.